SSH2: Introduction to Heat as a Service

 - Accelerated uptake of low carbon heating: 58% of triallists who had bought a Heat Plan were open to a low carbon alternative when replacing their gas boiler.
 This compares with around 33% of owner-occupiers in the general population.
 This rose to 85% of triallists if their Heat as a Service provider could guarantee they would get the level of comfort they wanted for a price they were willing to pay.

-- Reduced energy demand and increased flexibility: Energy service providers have commercial incentives to use as little energy as possible and learn how to give consumers the warmth they want without using electricity at peak times.
+- Reduced energy demand and increased flexibility: Energy service providers have commercial incentives to use as little energy as possible and learn how to give consumers the warmth they want without using energy at peak times.